Electrically Driven Accessories

 Most accessories are either gear or belt driven by the engine; future components may be removed from the engine entirely If the electrical system can support their large energy requirements.

-The study team developed a Confidence Matrix, an OEM Availability Matrix and an Engine-driven Accessories Power Use Chart to assist fleets.
+The study team developed several tools to help fleets in making their decision about electronically -driven components.
 The Confidence Matrix is designed to inform fleets of the study team’s confidence in the technology being studied vs. the payback the fleet should expect to receive from the technology.
 Technologies in the top right of the matrix have a short payback, usually thanks to their low upfront cost, and moreover are found to have enough performance data that fleets can be highly confident in those short payback times, usually because the technology is more mature or otherwise has a more substantial track record of results.
-The OEM Availability Matrix shows the current availability (as of March 2017) of these engine-drive accessories at the various truck builders.
-The Engine-driven Accessories Power Use Chart shows the various places the energy from fuel is used in a Class 8 truck.

 - Fuel economy gains from currently available variable engine-driven accessory technologies are modest.

 - The payback for these devices is extended based on today’s fuel prices.